MonsutaaFang/Sutetchi/README.md

 * Tame Slimelins via a Tame Crystal which can be crafted.
 Slimelins spawn in the Swamp Biome.

-* Slimelins will follow you once tamed, and can make them sit via right clicked on once tamed.
+* Slimelins will follow you once tamed, you can make them sit via right clicked on once tamed.

 * You can apply outfits to your slimelin with items crafted from rare loot in dungeon chests.